-For existing trusts, transferors may allocate the additional GST exemption amount attributable to indexing adjustments if they otherwise qualify under the existing rules for late allocations.
-For more information, see section 2632 and Multiple transfers on page 5.
+For existing trusts, transferors may allocate the additional GST exemption amount attributable to section 2631(c) increases if they otherwise qualify under the existing rules for late allocations.
+For more information, see section 2632 and Multiple transfers into a trust below.